Tclack88/blog/_posts/2020-02-17-automated-bounding-boxes.md

 The script to resize and rename the images, checking for duplicates was done by [Vera](https://github.com/VeraMendes).

-In order to not overfit to images with blank backgrounds (or whatever the default may be, white or black), a simple script that randomly appends sensible backgrounds to the object class was written by [Tim Hsu](https://github.com/TimTree).
+In order to not over fit to images with blank backgrounds (or whatever the default may be, white or black), a simple script that randomly appends sensible backgrounds to the object class was written by [Tim Hsu](https://github.com/TimTree).
 (He also modified an existing script to gather images from Bing that suits our needs very well)

 ## But what about non-png files?